springrain/zorm/README.md

 	//If the global DefaultTxOptions configuration does not meet the requirements, you can set the isolation level of the transaction before the zorm.Transaction transaction method, such as ctx, _ := dbDao.BindContextTxOptions(ctx, &sql.TxOptions{Isolation: sql.LevelDefault, ReadOnly: false}), if txOptions is nil , Use the global DefaultTxOptions
 	_, err := zorm.Transaction(ctx, func(ctx context.Context) (interface{}, error) {

-		//The type stored by slice is zorm.I Entity Struct!!!, golang currently does not have generics,
+		//The type stored by slice is zorm.I Entity Struct!!!
         //uses the I Entity Struct interface, and is compatible with the Struct entity class. demoSlice := make([]zorm.IEntityStruct, 0)